Max-le/CS50_Predictor/README.md

  *Try to guess the outcome of soccer events and earn points for your right predictions !*

+The project is deployed on Heroku : http://predictor-foot.herokuapp.com/
 ## Description

  This is my final project for the online course CS50's Introduction to Computer Science.

  This is basically like a betting website, but instead of betting ( and losing ) your money, you just earn points for correct decisions.

 As the CS50 Finance assignement, the project uses the web-framework [Flask](https://www.palletsprojects.com/p/flask/).

 Data used on this project is provided [API-Football.com](https://www.api-football.com/documentation).

 #### Technical aspects :
 I didn't change much the file organization of this project from CS50 Finance :
-- app.py is the "main" code : it is executed when running `flask run`.
+- app.py contains the "main" code : it is executed when running `flask run`.
 It contains all the routes and thus handles HTTP requests.
 - HTML Pages are in /templates folder.
 CSS and favicon.ico are in /static folder.
 - helpers.py holds functions that I wanted to externalize from app.py and functions already written by CS50 ( like the meme apology ).
-- I created helpers_test.py to test several important functions. ( unittest library )
+- I created helpers_test.py to test several important functions ( unittest library ).

-- I published a diagram that I used as a blueprint for the architecture of the code.
-[Check it out if you want](https://www.draw.io/?lightbox=1&highlight=0000ff&nav=1&title=Predictor%20Architecture.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1dYA1t9bzluw2TpN6wMd3xZD8H4PFihyt%26export%3Ddownload).
+I published a diagram that I used as a blueprint for the architecture of the code : [check it out here if you want](https://www.draw.io/?lightbox=1&highlight=0000ff&nav=1&title=Predictor%20Architecture.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1dYA1t9bzluw2TpN6wMd3xZD8H4PFihyt%26export%3Ddownload).

 ### Features

 * Place a bet on a upcoming fixture : try to guess the final score of the match.
+The homepage ( index.html ) shows several upcoming matches for a football championship.

-* Once the match is finished, the server checks your prediction with the final score. :
+* Once the match is finished, the server checks your prediction with the final score :
   - You get 3 points if you predicted the exact score.
   - You get 1 point if you're right about winning and losing team or if you predicted a draw, but not the right number of goals.
   - Otherwise, you don't get points for the match.

-If the user predicted a draw ( but not the right # of goals ) : +1 The database are refreshed every 30 minutes.
+The table in the database containing all the informations about fixtures is refreshed every 30 minutes.
 * See the your activity on the page "My bets".
+* For testing purposes, it is possible to bet on past events using the route /past_fixtures .
+Of course this cannot be possible for the final user.

 ## Installation

+First of all, you should obviously download the project of your machine.
 You need an account on [API-Football.com](https://www.api-football.com/documentation) in order to get an **API key**. ( basic account is free ).
-  The code reads the API key from a external file named "api.key", so :

-  Once you managed to get your key, create a file named "api.key" ( .key is the extension ).
-You can type
+  The code reads the API key from a external file named "api.key", so once you managed to get your key in API-Football.com, create a file named "api.key" ( .key is the extension ).
+In Terminal, you can navigate to the directory and type

   `touch api.key`